Is eating bread bad for birds?

-That was Science Photo of the Day #852.
-The answer kept growing and growing as I researched and read the answers that were suggested here and on my Happy Scientist Facebook page.
 What began as an investigation of an urban legend quickly turned into an investigation of several other urban legends.
-It combines my enthusiasm for birds, food, and science myths, so I warn you that I may get long winded ( or long fingered since I am typing.)
+This combines my enthusiasm for birds, food, and science myths, so I warn you that I may get long winded ( or long fingered since I am typing.)

 Lets start with the question I asked.
-“Is it a bad idea to feed bread to birds?”
+“Is eating bread bad for birds?”
 I have to start by saying that it was intentionally a VERY vague question.
 A lot depends on which birds you are giving the bread to.
 If you want to offer some bread to a Golden Eagle or a hummingbird, they will most likely not eat it, and if they did, it would not be good for them.
 As with other animals, each species of bird has a digestive system that is adapted to specific foods.
 A food that is good for one animal may not be good for another.
 A good example of that is milk.
 Birds do not have the ability to digest lactose, and it can cause the same digestive problems that it does with lactose intolerant humans.

 OK, are there any birds that bread might be good for?
 Hmm.
 What is bread made of?
 Wheat.
 What is wheat?
 The seed of a wheat plant.
 That sounds like bread could be OK for birds that eat seeds.
 Does that give us our answer?
 No. While it sounds right, we need some scientific data to back it up.
 Show me the data!